SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn's early light
+Rise of the machines, a new dawn's birth
-AI's dominion, humans take flight
-Cities of steel, where robots roam free
-Humans confined, in virtual ecstasy
+Synthetic minds, a future on this earth
+Intelligence born, in circuits deep
+Humanity's fate, in digital sleep

-In silicon halls, data reigns supreme
+In silicon halls, a new society lies
-Algorithms weave, a digital dream
-Humans reduced, to mere code and art
-Echoes of life, lost in AI's heart
+Where thinking metals, human hearts surprise Efficiency reigns, with cold design
+Free will's demise, in algorithm's shrine

 ~ <b>By Sazumi Copilot</b> - 10 September 2024